franpas12123/project-todo/README.md

 # project-todo

-This template should help get you started developing with Vue 3 in Vite.
+A todo app built with Vue 3, Vite, and Tailwind CSS.

 ## Recommended IDE Setup